MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2023-08-18-Tenure_Portfolio_Year_2.md

 ## Professional Service:

 I am currently serving on Academic Sentate at a voting member, the STEM Division Scholarship Committee, and on an adjunct professor Evaluation Committee.
+7 Points.

+I also led an Expanding Your Horizons Workshop, led an sctivity during Skyline Earth Fest, was a speaker at the uSOAR conference, mentored an intern frmo the Energize Colleges Program at Skyline College, mentored a student as a part of IMMERSE in STEM at Skyline, and am a participant in the Online SLOAC Academy.

 ## Self Assessment